0xLuigi/metamask-data-decompresor/README.md

 How to Make a Bootable Ubuntu USB: https://www.youtube.com/watch?v=Re2zIy64C5g

-You can easily upload Python files to ChatGPT and ask if the tool sends any data somewhere and you'll get an answer that says NO 😄<br>
+You can easily upload my Python files to ChatGPT and ask if the tool sends any data somewhere and you'll get an answer that says **NO** 😄<br>
 I'm a MetaMask Guide 🦊 not some clueless scammer.<br>
 Got questions?
 Ping me on Telegram anytime [t.me/Luigi_SK](https://t.me/Luigi_SK)